HassellHoff/Datastory/index.md

 ### QuoteBank data

-***The data:*** The data with the quotes from different speakers are from QuoteBank.
+***Basic info:*** The data with the quotes from different speakers are from QuoteBank.
 From the QuoteBank data we filtered quotes that were mentioned by the man the myth the legend Mr Elon Musk himself and wrote the it on a new file.

 ***Preprocessing:*** Since during the weekends the stock markets are closed, it was necessary to move all quotes that were posted during weekends to be on the next
 Monday.